GaloisInc/cardano-network-service-assurance/INSTALL.md

     cabal build exe:cnsa-sink
     cabal build exe:demo-acceptor

-This last is not essential, but we use it to test access to Datapoints.
+This last is not essential, but we use it to test that we can access Datapoints.

-## Other Tooling

-The following is a tool ...
-TODO
- - `demo-acceptor`